sjavi4/PlayerDoll/README.md

 1. Once Doll has spawned, playerdata will be created
 2. Once Doll has created, config data will be created
 3. All doll have "-" prefix as identifier to distinguish Real players and Doll
-4. Doll data are expected to not to clash with Real players (maybe there are players with "-" on their name)
+4. Doll data are expected to not to clash with Real players data (maybe there are players with "-" at the start on their name)
-5. Based on the previous, Doll name has only 15 letters to choose (obey real player name rule)
+5. Based on the previous, Doll name has only 15 of name length (obey real player name rule)

 ## Commands
 ### Note